vitran96/evershop-docs/docs/development/deployment/deploy-evershop-to-aws.md

 # Deploy EverShop to AWS

-This document describes step by step how to deploy EverShop to AWS using AWS EC2 and AWS RDS.
+This document gives a step by step explanation on how to deploy EverShop to AWS using AWS EC2 and AWS RDS.
 Before you start, make sure you have an AWS account.
 In this document, we will use the free tier.

 ## EC2 instance preparation